erikbakke/AmigaKeyboard/README.md

 # AmigaKeyboard
-Replacement keyboard with MX-compatible switches, for all Amigas except A600 and A1200.
+Replacement keyboard supporting MX-compatible switches, for all Amigas except A600 and A1200.